Soekarno–Hatta International Airport: Project phases

 On 20 May 1980, a four-year contract was signed.
 Sainraptet Brice, SAE, Colas together with PT.
-Waskita Karya were chosen to be the developers.
+Waskita Karya was chosen to be the developer.
 Ir.
 Karno Barkah was appointed the project director, responsible for the airport's construction.
 On 1 December 1980, the Indonesian government signed a contract for Rp.
 384.8 billion with developers.
 The cost structure was: Rp140,450,513,000 from the state budget, 1,223,457 francs donated by France and US$15,898,251 from the United States.
 The airport structure was completed exactly four years later.
-It was finally opened on 1 May 1985 for domestic flights, and the second circular terminal was opened exactly six years later for international operations.